 We have blocked out 60 minutes for the designer to familiarize themselves with your project goals and budget.
 However, if you are eager to get started or enjoy being involved in the process, they can design with you for 2-3 hours!

 Yes!
 We can divide projects into phases and install elements incrementally.
 For those wanting to install their complete scope of work in one go, we do offer long-term, low interest financing plans.

 What kind of financing do you offer?

-What is the cost difference if I go with a gas fire-pit/fireplace vs a wood burner?
+What is the cost difference between gas fire features vs wood-burning?

 What kind of guarantee do you offer on your hardscape work?